Wittline/uber-expenses-tracking/README.md

 ## What are the data sources?
 ## Data modelling
 ## Infrastructure as Code in AWS
-## Building an ETL pipeline with Apache Airflow
+## Building an ETL data pipeline with Apache Airflow
 ## Visualizing AWS Redshift Data using Microsoft Power BI